Photoinduced twist and untwist of moir\'e superlattices in TMDC heterobilayers: Results: observation of photoinduced moir e superlattice motion

+Beyond PLD enhancement, the twisted bilayer exhibits coherent oscillations.
+The corresponding frequency-domain responses, presented in Fig.~\ref{fig:wiggle} (c) and (f), reveal a predominant mode near 0.5 THz.
+This mode is absent in monolayers on the same Si$_3$N$_4$ substrate, ruling out the acoustic breathing from the sound-wave-round-trip in the substrates \cite{mannebach2017dynamic}.
+Instead, the observed frequency matches interlayer shear motion observed in the same samples with low-frequency Raman spectroscopy, shown in Fig.~\ref{fig:wiggle}(i).
+This interpretation is consistent with transient reflectivity measurements reported on WSe$_2$/MoSe$_2$ bilayers, suggesting a sub-terahertz out-of-plane breathing following above-bandgap excitation \cite{li2023coherent}.

-Taking the solution to Eq.~\eqref{model} that best fits our UED data, we are able to infer the displacement of W, Mo and Se atoms from their initial positions at different delay times.
+By fitting the UED data with our model, we extract the displacement of W, Mo and Se atoms from their initial positions at different delay times.
 The corresponding real-space snapshots of the $2^\circ$ twisted bilayers are shown in Fig.~\ref{fig:angles}.
-Upon photoexcitation, a torsional vortex appears in the moir\'{e} supercell, reflecting the dynamical twisting and untwisting of the moire structure.
-To quantify these effects, we evaluate the change in local twist angle with delay time under the small angle approximation,
+The appearance of a vortex in the moir\'{e} supercell reflects the dynamical twisting and untwisting of the moire structure, as the coherent driving force couples to a corkscrew-like lattice motion, through the interplay of elastic and van der Waals interactions within the moir\'{e} superlattice.
+To quantify the magnitude of the twisting motion, we evaluate the change in local twist angle with delay time under the small-angle approximation,

-where $\delta {\bf x}_X({\bf r})$ is the displacement of atomic species $X$, and ${\bf r}$ is the position vector taken from the vortex center.
+where $\Delta {\bf x}_X({\bf r})$ is the displacement of atomic species $X$ from its position in the rigidly-rotated lattice, and ${\bf r}$ is the position vector taken from the vortex center.
 To smooth discrete atomic coordinates, a fifth-order polynomial is fit to the expression in parentheses.
-The limit ${\bf r} \rightarrow 0$ of Eq.~\eqref{angle} is well-defined and gives the best summary of the local atomic environment.
+The limit ${\bf r} \rightarrow 0$ of Eq.~\eqref{angle} is well-defined and gives the best summary of the local atomic environment (Extended Data 9).
+The time-evolution of the local twist angle due to photoexcitation is shown in Fig.~\ref{fig:angles}(d), indicating a peak-to-trough angle-change of $0.6^\circ$.